ezhoureal/ezhoureal.github.io/_posts/2026-05-14-uncovering-ui-framework-of-harmonyos-pt-1.md

 This is extremely important: HarmonyOS prefers retained rendering over immediate rendering.
 The tree persists across frames, and only changed properties are updated.

-## Step 2: UI Nodes Become Render Nodes
+## 1.2: UI Nodes Become Render Nodes

 ArkUI components are semantic objects: